Michelle Crowley

 - Relationship struggles (individuals and couples)

-- Struggles due to life transitions (e.g., divorce, career change, coping with aging parents)
+- Life transitions (e.g., divorce, career change/retirement, menopause, supporting aging parents)

 Key Characteristics